Tulip-Dev/tulip/docs/python/gettingstarted.rst

 .. warning:: If you installed Tulip from a bundle and want to import external Python modules from the Python Script view, proceed the following way according to your sytem :

-      * Windows : Simply install Python 2.7 (32 bits version) from the installer dowloadable from the Python website.
+      * Windows : Simply install Python 2.7 (32 bits version) from the installer downloadable from the Python website.

       * Mac OS : Nothing to do, you should be able to import all the modules installed on the system.

       * Linux : Unfortunately, our linux bundle does not allow to import the majority of Python external modules as the Python library included in the bundle lacks some important built-in modules
 	(like math, cPickle, ...).
-The only solution you have is to compile Tulip yourself (don't forget to install the Python devlopment package on your sytem to be able to build the bindings).
+The only solution you have is to compile Tulip yourself (don't forget to install the Python development package on your system to be able to build the bindings).

+.. _usingBindingsInShell:

 Using the bindings from the Python Interpreter
 ----------------------------------------------